Pediaderm TA cream

 - Caution is advised when using Pediaderm TA cream in CHILDREN; they may be more sensitive to its effects.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Pediaderm TA cream while you are pregnant.
-It is not known if Pediaderm TA cream is found in breast milk after topical use.
+It is not known if this medicine is found in breast milk after topical use.
 If you are or will be breast-feeding while you use Pediaderm TA cream, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of Pediaderm TA cream:

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); acne-like rash; burning, cracking, itching, pain, peeling, redness, or swelling not present before using Pediaderm TA cream; excessive hair growth; fever; inflamed hair follicles; inflammation around the mouth; severe or persistent skin irritation; thinning, softening, or discoloration of the skin.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); acne-like rash; excessive hair growth; impaired wound healing; inflamed hair follicles; inflammation around the mouth; itching, burning, dryness, redness, or swelling of the skin; thinning, softening, or discoloration of the skin; symptoms of high blood sugar (eg, confusion; drowsiness; flushing; fruit-like breath odor; increased thirst, hunger, or urination; rapid breath).

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.